 For banding-artifact reduction in cardiac cine bSSFP imaging, we present a highly accelerated frequency-modulated sequence that can be used to acquire three phase-cycles within a short breath-hold.
 A reconstruction that exploits redundancies between the phase-cycles enables the high acceleration.
 Acquiring more phase-cycles facilitates a flatter spectral profile after phase-cycle combination.
 We formulate a regularization term for the reconstruction that is general to any number of phase-cycles to consistently achieve good image quality in multiple subjects.

 The frequency modulation scheme in [1] is applied.
-For each cardiac phase, $$$N_{p}=3$$$ effective phase-cycles are acquired in interleaved heartbeats.
-A number of TRs, $$$n_{FM}$$$, with total duration less than the shortest expected RR interval is chosen based on the heart rate.
-The phase increment increases by $$$360^\circ/(N_pn_{FM})$$$ each TR for $$$n_{FM}$$$ repetitions to reach the next phase-cycle and then remains constant until the next trigger (Fig. 1a).
-For typical values, the modulation rate is less than a $$$0.7^\circ$$$ RF-phase-increment increase per TR and each effective phase-cycle contains less than a $$$6^\circ$$$ range in the phase increment.
+For each cardiac phase, Np=3 effective phase-cycles are acquired in interleaved heartbeats.
+A number of TRs, nFM, with total duration less than the shortest expected RR interval is chosen based on the heart rate.
+The phase increment increases by 360∘/(NpnFM) each TR for nFM repetitions to reach the next phase-cycle and then remains constant until the next trigger (Fig. 1a).
+For typical values, the modulation rate is less than a 0.7∘ RF-phase-increment increase per TR and each effective phase-cycle contains less than a 6∘ range in the phase increment.
 Therefore, we do not expect the frequency modulation to significantly alter the contrast or introduce artifacts.
-In all acquisitions, $$$30^\circ$$$ of partial dephasing in the slice-select direction is used to lessen near-band flow artifacts [5].
+In all acquisitions, 30∘ of partial dephasing in the slice-select direction is used to lessen near-band flow artifacts [5].

 A segmented acquisition with uniform undersampling is used, but the k-space sampling pattern is shifted every cardiac phase; the sampling is also shifted between phase-cycles (Fig. 1b).
 Therefore, averaging the cardiac phases and phase-cycles generates fully sampled data for parallel-imaging calibration.
-The shifting sampling pattern in k-t space also causes undersampling artifacts to reduce wavelet sparsity (Fig. 1c), so we hypothesize that $$$\ell$$$1-wavelet regularization helps suppress undersampling artifacts even though the sampling is not pseudorandom.
+The shifting sampling pattern in k-t space also causes undersampling artifacts to reduce wavelet sparsity (Fig. 1c), so we hypothesize that ℓ1-wavelet regularization helps suppress undersampling artifacts even though the sampling is not pseudorandom.

 Similar to in [2], the images are reconstructed using:

-where $$$x$$$ is the images, $$$C_R$$$ applies receiver sensitivity profiles, $$$F$$$ is a two-dimensional FFT in the spatial dimensions, $$$S$$$ is k-space sampling, $$$y$$$ is the acquired k-space data, $$$W$$$ is a three-dimensional spatial and temporal wavelet transform, and $$$\mu_p$$$ and $$$\mu_w$$$ control regularization strength.
-Here, we reformulate $$$P$$$, the transform that exploits redundancy between phase-cycles, to handle a general number of phase-cycles.
-We approximate the $$$i^\textrm{th}$$$ phase-cycle cine loop $$$x_i$$$ as $$$x_i=C_{Pi}m$$$ where $$$m$$$ is the cine loop with no banding and $$$C_{Pi }$$$ is a diagonal matrix that applies the $$$i^\textrm{th}$$$ phase-cycle`s banding profile.
+where x is the images, C_R applies receiver sensitivity profiles, F is a two-dimensional FFT in the spatial dimensions, S is k-space sampling, y is the acquired k-space data, W is a three-dimensional spatial and temporal wavelet transform, and \mu_p and \mu_w control regularization strength.
+Here, we reformulate P, the transform that exploits redundancy between phase-cycles, to handle a general number of phase-cycles.
+We approximate the i^\textrm{th} phase-cycle cine loop x_i as x_i=C_{Pi}m where m is the cine loop with no banding and C_{Pi } is a diagonal matrix that applies the i^\textrm{th} phase-cycle`s banding profile.
 In other words, all the phase-cycles should be consistent with a single, underlying cine and calibrated phase-cycle profiles.
-If the profiles are normalized such that $$$\sum_j^{N_p}C_{Pj}^HC_{Pj}=I$$$, then, ideally,
+If the profiles are normalized such that \sum_j^{N_p}C_{Pj}^HC_{Pj}=I, then, ideally,

 Accordingly,

-For estimation of $$$C_{Pi}$$$, a moving average of cardiac phases with length equal to the undersampling rate $$$R$$$ generates fully sampled data [6], which is reconstructed to form calibration images $$$\widetilde{x}$$$.
+For estimation of C_{Pi}, a moving average of cardiac phases with length equal to the undersampling rate R generates fully sampled data [6], which is reconstructed to form calibration images \widetilde{x}.
 An average over all time is not possible because the phase-cycling varies with cardiac phase.
-The $$$n^\textrm{th}$$$ diagonal entry of $$$C_{Pi}$$$ is
+The n^\textrm{th} diagonal entry of C_{Pi} is

 Four healthy volunteers were imaged at 1.5T using an eight-channel cardiac coil.
 Cine loops of axial slices were acquired using a multiple-acquisition standard-phase-cycled sequence (static phase-cycling) and the previously described frequency-modulated sequence (dynamic phase-cycling).
 The parameters were: 24-28 cm isotropic field-of-view, 192x162 matrix size, 1.4 ms TE, 3.3-3.4 ms TR, and 30 ms temporal resolution.
-The scans were 30 heartbeats for static phase-cycling and 28 for dynamic with $$$R=2$$$ undersampling and 12 heartbeats for static and 10 for dynamic with $$$R=6$$$.
+The scans were 30 heartbeats for static phase-cycling and 28 for dynamic with R=2 undersampling and 12 heartbeats for static and 10 for dynamic with R=6.
 Static phase-cycling requires two additional heartbeats than dynamic for stabilization periods between the phase-cycles.

 In a phantom (Fig. 2) as well as in all subjects (not shown), similar results were observed between static and dynamic phase-cycling, suggesting that the frequency modulation did not introduce artifacts.
-Fig. 3 shows the ground truth $$$R=2$$$ images (reconstructed using SENSE) of one subject and difference images for reconstructions after retrospective undersampling to $$$R=6$$$.
+Fig. 3 shows the ground truth R=2 images (reconstructed using SENSE) of one subject and difference images for reconstructions after retrospective undersampling to R=6.
 The proposed regularization reduces the average mean-square error across all subjects by ~30% compared to wavelet regularization alone (Fig. 4).
-High-quality images are obtained from prospectively undersampled $$$R=6$$$ data in all four subjects even though the receive coil has only eight channels (Fig. 5).
+High-quality images are obtained from prospectively undersampled R=6 data in all four subjects even though the receive coil has only eight channels (Fig. 5).

 Thus, we generalized acquisition and reconstruction strategies to acquire three phase-cycle bSSFP cardiac cine in only ten heartbeats, the same scan time as conventional two-fold-accelerated single-acquisition-bSSFP cine with matched parameters.
 This enabled good-quality banding-free bSSFP cine imaging within a short breath-hold.